Unbiased Inversion-Based Fault Estimation of Systems with Non-Minimum Phase Fault-to-Output Dynamics: The proposed inversion-based input estimation of linear systems

-\end{lemma} \begin{proof} Proof is provided in the Appendix \ref{app:lm-state-dyn}. \end{proof} It should be noted that the poles associated with the dynamics that is governed by equation (\ref{eq:state-error-dyn}) include the transmission zeros of the system $\mathbf{S}$ for a square system.
+It should be noted that the poles associated with the dynamics (\ref{eq:state-error-dyn}) include the transmission zeros of the system $\mathbf{S}$ for a square system.
 More specifically, we can state the following result. \begin{theorem} Let Assumptions A(1) and A(2) hold, $l = m$, and $M \geq n$.
 Let $\mathcal{V}=\{v_i|i=1,..,p\}$ denote the set of the system $\mathbf{S}$ invariant zeros.
 Let $\mathcal{O}=\{0, \ldots ,0\}$, that contains $n-p$ zeros.
-The eigenvalues of $(A-B\mathbf{I}_p\mathbf{D}_{2M}^+\mathbf{C}_{2M})$ are then given by $\mathcal{V} \cup \mathcal{O}$. \end{theorem} \begin{proof} Proof is provided in the Appendix \ref{app:zeros-of-a-bipkc}. \end{proof} Theorem \ref{thm:zeros-of-a-bipkc} links the zero dynamics of the square system $\mathbf{S}$ to the state error dynamics of (\ref{eq:state-error-dyn}).
+The eigenvalues of $(A-B\mathbf{I}_p\mathbf{D}_{}^+\mathbf{C}_{})$ are then given by $\mathcal{V} \cup \mathcal{O}$. \end{theorem} \begin{proof} Proof is provided in the \textbf{Appendix \ref{app:zeros-of-a-bipkc}}. \end{proof} Theorem \ref{thm:zeros-of-a-bipkc} links the zero dynamics of the square system $\mathbf{S}$ to the state error dynamics of (\ref{eq:state-error-dyn}).
 According to this theorem, if a square system $\mathbf{S}$ is minimum phase, then the state error dynamics (\ref{eq:state-error-dyn}) will be stable.
 This statement is not generally true for non-square systems, since the state error dynamics (\ref{eq:state-error-dyn}) may have unstable pole(s) even for non-square minimum phase systems.

-The state error dynamics is associated with the difference between $\mathbf{U}_{2M}(k-2M)$ and $\mathbf{U}_{2M}^{aux}(k-2M)$ as follows.
+The state error dynamics is associated with the difference between $\mathbf{U}_{}(k-2M)$ and $\mathbf{U}_{}^{aux}(k-2M)$ as follows.
 If we define,

 and subtract equation (\ref{eq:y-um}) from the measurement equation of the system $\mathbf{S}^{aug}$, one will obtain,